wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_capstone.md

 as fast as possible since you want to execute this workflow as many times as possible per day (with different input data).

-After looking at the cloud provider's web site, you figure out you can afford **one** of the following upgrades:
+After looking at the cloud provider's website, you figure out you can afford **one** of the following upgrades:

   - **Upgrade #1:** Double the wide-area data transfer rate;